snaden/assassinsFrontend/README.md

 deployed apps on your iOS devices before, `run` command should just work.

 ##ATTENTION USERS
 Please see the document in this repository called "user_docs.md" to see how you can set up your own account.
 Unfortunately this must be done from the back end as we haven't implemented this feature on the front end.
+The user doc also contains some frequently asked questions and answers.